capnspacehook/whalewall/README.md

 # whalewall

-Easily mange firewall rules for docker containers.
+Automate management of firewall rules for Docker containers.

 ## Requirements